 My art is always a product of my overall vision and what my equipment captures.
 Therefore, a photograph printed directly from a memory card is incomplete and unsatisfying.
 Such an image represents only what my camera sees, rather than the expression of what I envision.

 The first part of my art includes my choice of subject, composition, lens selection and settings.
 The other creative aspects of my photography begin only after the image has been recorded by the camera and uploaded to my computer.

 My concern for the final product is not reality.
 In other words, my goal is not to create an image that represents something exactly as it exists in real life.
 What the camera captures does not look identical to reality anyway.
 My goal, rather, is to create an evocative image that satisfies me as an artist.
 As Ansel Adams so correctly said: “You don’t take a photograph, you make it.'

 I desire my art to not only bring beauty and joy into a place, but to instill in the viewer a sense of longing, to step inside the image, and be there.

-I have worked with interior designers and art consultants on large commercial projects, and my images can be seen in numerous hotels and resorts throughout the US and the Caribbean.
-My work is also displayed in private homes, golf clubs, restaurants, office spaces, apartments, hospitals, and clinics.
+I have worked with interior designers and art consultants on large commercial projects, and my images can be seen in numerous hotels and resorts in the US and the Caribbean.
+My work is also displayed in magazines, private homes, golf clubs, restaurants, office spaces, apartments, hospitals, and clinics.
 I have shown and sold my work at many juried art exhibitions and private events.